Sociology and Anthropology

 The joint SoAn Department emphasizes close student-faculty interactions and collaboration in research and social practice.
 Our program provides opportunities for pursuing:

 - Theoretical and Applied Learning: Students are well trained in research methods and social theory- the building blocks of our respective fields- which prepare them for their senior thesis projects and applied capstone experience.
 In the fall of their senior year, senior thesis projects allow students to pose an original research question and collect and analyze their own data.
+Eligible students can carry this project further and complete a full-year senior honors thesis.
 In the spring of their senior year, students complete an applied capstone experience or internship that allows them to build experience applying their coursework to address community needs and cultivate professional networks with area non-profits, companies, and service agencies.

 - Student-faculty Collaborative Research: Working closely with SOAN faculty, students have completed projects examining a variety of faculty research interests, including: local Hispanic and migrant communities, homeless and other underserved local populations, disaster affected communities, educational inequality, people coping with celiac disease, rural electrification in the Andes, and sustainable agriculture.
 Departmental majors frequently present papers based on independent and collaborative research at regional academic conferences as well as at an annual on-campus academic symposium.